 The Value of Hardwood Timber Mostly Depends on Quality

 By far the largest determining factor of how much an acre of hardwood timber is worth will be the amount of high grade sawtimber on the parcel.
 In my experience in northern Maine, where hardwood is admittedly much lower quality than elsewhere, a typical acre will yield approximately 50% sawtimber and 50% pulpwood.
 But northern Maine is on the northern boundary of the range of many hardwoods.
 They don’t grow well.
 What is the ratio in Pennsylvania, from where we have taken many of these figures?
 I have no idea.
 Despite my best intentions, I have spent little time in PA and have yet to see their beautiful state and national forests.
 I would bet you would be pushing closer to 70% sawtimber or higher, however.
+If you want to learn more about the difference between pulpwood and sawtimber and how each is merchandized, you can view our article on determining the board feet of a tree here.

 In any case, to construct a thorough estimate of timber value on any land, it is important to visit that parcel and assess it on its own merits, based on species composition and quality.
 Design and conduct a timber cruise if necessary.
 There are times when complicated questions merit complicated answers.
 Timber value is one such occasion.
 That said, with the right conditions, hardwood timber can be extremely lucrative.
 Do your homework, and you might be handsomely rewarded.
 And as always, if you are planning a harvest, contact a local forester to assist. you will be glad you did!